elonen/clapshot/README.md

 The right choice when you already manage a VM and prefer packages to containers.

-There's a one-shot install script [install-clapshot-deb.sh](deploy/debian/install-clapshot-deb.sh), that sets up Clapshot + Htwicket auth on a pristine Debian 12/13 host.
+There's a one-shot install script [install-clapshot-deb.sh](deploy/debian/install-clapshot-deb.sh), that sets up Clapshot + HTWicket auth on a pristine Debian 12/13 host.
 You can either run it or follow it manually.

 <details><summary>Step-by-step: Debian 12/13 install</summary>